nasserdr/digiRhythm/README.md

     harmonic frequencies within the DFC.
 -   [ ] Create a function that makes resampling aligned with several function like (sum, mean, max, median ... ).
+-   [ ] Make the code un-sensible to column names in original data frame (call them by index rather than by name).
+For example, no need to call the datetime by its name because it's always the first column (by dgm definition) in the dataset.

 **TO DO - VISUALIZATION FUNCTIONS:**